julianthome/joanaudit/README.md

 docker run -p 80:80 -p 8080:8080 -p 2222:22 joanaudit
 ```

-Please note that the ports 8080 (tomcat), 22 (ssh) and 80 (http) are mapped in
+Please note the port mappings of the ports 8080 (tomcat), 22 (ssh) and 80
-this example since we require access to WebGoat, JoanAudit through ssh and to
+(http) which we require to get access to WebGoat, JoanAudit
-the generated report, respectively.
+and to the generated HTML report, respectively.

 Afterwards, you should be able to see the WebGoat login page when typing the
 URL `http://localhost:8080/WebGoat-5.4/attack` into the address bar of you